 GET A FREE PRICE QUOTE

-See our 2014 Subaru Forester review for car prices with options, specifications, and gas mileage ratings.Since its launch in 1998, all Forester models have been essentially taller wagons built on the underpinnings of the compact Impreza sedan and hatchback.
+See our 2014 Subaru Forester review for pricing, specifications, and gas mileage ratings--as well as more on the driving experience.Since its launch in 1998, all Forester models have been essentially taller wagons built on the underpinnings of the compact Impreza sedan and hatchback.
 As the Forester gained in volume and reputation over its first decade, it entirely replaced the five-door Impreza wagon once that compact-car line was redesigned for 2008.

 The first-generation Forester ran from 1998 through 2003, followed by a second generation that spannedmodel years 2004 to 2008.
 That second Forester was significantly restyled halfway through its life, with a new front end, tailgate, and rear lights added in the 2006 model year.
 The current model was launched in 2009, and the 2013 Forester will be the last year of its tenure.

 Although it launched just as the recession arrived, the 2009 Forester shattered sales records by hitting just the right spot in the highly competitive compact crossover market.
 New buyers were lured to the brand by a sticker price that started just around $20,000, along with high perceived value, and of course Subaru's standard all-wheel drive--which won't be found on any competitors.For the outgoing generation, the Forester 2.5X model produced 170 horsepower from its 2.5-liter engine, with either a five-speed manual gearbox or an old four-speed automatic transmission.
 The 2.5XT turbo version, a significant upgrade, boosted power output to 224 hp.

 While base Forester models have been practical but spartan, they've had a lengthy list of trim levels and options that easily pushed the top-level turbo model to the $30,000 mark.
 Those features have included a navigation system, along with a leather 10-way powered and heated driver's seat, and a moonroof, among other luxury options.